How Can Marketers Generate Their First Party Intent Data

 Of course, adding tags is a difficult task and managing a large number of content items is not an easy task.
 However, machine learning technology (like content intelligence) can be used to handle massive data which adds metadata on its own.

-For the B2B organizations with very few content items can go for third-party intent data but the organizations with a lot of with many product offerings can rely on first party intent data as they get a lot of onsite traffic.
+For the B2B organizations with very few content items can go for third-party intent data strategy but the organizations with a lot of with many product offerings can rely on first party intent data as they get a lot of onsite traffic.
 With first party intent data, you can identify the website visitors at an individual level.
 When they fill up lead capture forms, you can know their names and from their online behavior, you can identify their business needs.

 Businesses can become a brand publisher by moving their focus from the products to content.
 Content is the medium through with your leads are nurtured and credibility is built.
 Hence, by producing volumes of content, you can gather first–party intent data.